Contrasting The Simply Good Foods (SMPL) and Its Rivals

 |4.63%

-The Simply Good Foods has a beta of 1.02, suggesting that its share price is 2% more volatile than the S&P 500.
-Comparatively, The Simply Good Foods’ competitors have a beta of 0.91, suggesting that their average share price is 9% less volatile than the S&P 500.
+The Simply Good Foods has a beta of 1.02, suggesting that its stock price is 2% more volatile than the S&P 500.
+Comparatively, The Simply Good Foods’ peers have a beta of 0.91, suggesting that their average stock price is 9% less volatile than the S&P 500.

-92.1% of The Simply Good Foods shares are held by institutional investors.
-Comparatively, 60.6% of shares of all “Food & kindred products” companies are held by institutional investors.
-4.0% of The Simply Good Foods shares are held by insiders.
-Comparatively, 10.9% of shares of all “Food & kindred products” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary

-The Simply Good Foods beats its competitors on 7 of the 13 factors compared.
+The Simply Good Foods beats its peers on 7 of the 13 factors compared.

 The Simply Good Foods Company operates as a consumer packaged food and beverage company in North America and internationally.
 The company develops, markets, and sells snacks and meal replacements.
 It offers primarily nutrition bars, ready-to-drink (RTD) shakes, sweet and salty snacks, protein bars, cookies, pizza, protein chips, recipes, and confectionery products, as well as licensed frozen meals under the Atkins, Atkins Endulge, and Quest brand names.
 The company distributes its products to various retail channels, such as mass merchandise, grocery and drug channels, club stores, convenience stores, gas stations, and other channels.
 It also sells its products through e-commerce channels, including atkins.com, questnutrition.com, and amazon.com.
 The Simply Good Foods Company is headquartered in Denver, Colorado.